 1. Selecting a Canvas Weight

-Canvas tents come in a wide range of thicknesses, but the general rule to follow is that a heavier canvas equates to a stronger tent and a better sunlight barrier.
+Canvas tents come in a wide range of thicknesses, but the general rule to follow is that a heavier canvas equates to a stronger tent which inherently has better insulating properties.

 It may be obvious that as the weight of canvas increases, then so does the resistance to tearing, known as its tensile strength (just compare the logic to a bed sheet vs. a blanket).
 Amazingly, a slight increase in canvas weight can provide a significant improvement to the durability.
 For example, a 2 ounce increase in canvas weight has shown to improve tensile strength by 25%!

 If you have already done some online browsing for a tent, then you would have noticed that canvas is measured in ounces per square yard (oz/sq. yd) or grams per square meter (gsm).
 Be suspicious if either are not mentioned.

 Most reputable companies use a 10.1 oz/sq. yd (340 gsm) weighted canvas, which is good for occasional summer use.
 Unless you are only planning to use the tent 1 or 2 times per year, then we suggest steering clear “disposable” canvas tents on ebay and Amazon that use 8.4oz (285 gsm) canvas and that are poorly made and protected.
 But if you are looking to keep your canvas tent up for several months, then we recommend choosing a canvas that is heavier than 10.1oz (340 gsm).

 The two most popular 4 season canvas tents on the market are bell tents and wall tents.